rueckstiess/mtools/doc/development.rst

 #.
 Install the mtools scripts in development mode using either:

-   *  ``pip`` (recommended as a convenience for installing additional dependencies):
+   *  ``pip3`` (recommended as a convenience for installing additional dependencies):

       .. code-block:: bash

-         sudo pip install -e '/path/to/cloned/repo[all]'
+         sudo pip3 install -e '/path/to/cloned/repo[all]'

    *  ``setup.py``

       .. code-block:: bash

-         sudo python setup.py develop
+         sudo python3 setup.py develop

 #.
 Test the installation by confirming that the scripts tab-complete from any
    directory: